 The Nova LXE also has a much larger battery that’s over twice the capacity of the original.
 That’s not all, G Pen added higher preset voltages and increased the airflow, a combination that results in much bigger cloud production.
 They didn’t forget about the small details either because the dab tool integrated into the mouthpiece is now made of stainless steel instead of silicon, and is also detachable.

-The G Pen Noval LXE is looking like a great upgrade to the Nova.
-In fact it is looking like what the Nova should have been in the first place.
-The G Pen Nova LXE is available directly from G Pen for $59.95 and I’ll have more details on it very soon.
+The G Pen Noval LXE is looking like a great upgrade to the Nova and is available directly from G Pen for $59.95.

 Design and Features

 Background: The Nova is technically a dual use vaporizer that’s compatible with dry herbs and wax, but it’s really meant more for concentrates.
 G Pen is typically known mostly for their dry herb vaporizers, so this is something of a departure for them.

 The Nova is 510 threaded so it can be used as a battery for pre-filled CBD or THC cartridges as well, making it a pretty versatile device.
 As with a lot of these batteries, the kit is pretty basic, consisting of just the Nova and a USB charging cable.

 General Design: The Nova looks like a cross between a common vape pen and G Pen’s signature design.
 It has the general look of a vape pen, but with the charcoal grey color scheme and mouthpiece design of G Pen vapes, like the Pro.
 It does have the interesting feature of a dab tool integrated into the mouthpiece, so you never have to worry about misplacing it or forgetting to take it with you.